ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result-part-9.md

 }
 ```

-we can see that we have to ignore the previous success value in `and_then`.
+We have to ignore the previous success value in `and_then` (as we can't do anything useful with `Unit`).
 This is a little verbose and we can trim it down with `and`:

 ```{.rust .scrollx}
 fn create_directory_and_file(dir_path: &Path, file_name: &str) -> io::Result<File> {